tomjoht/tomjoht.github.io/_posts/2018/8/2018-08-06-conflicted-thoughts-on-decentralized-web-and-survey.md

 - stitcher
 - academics-and-practitioners
 keywords:
-summary: "Seeing my name in the Census of Technical Communicators survey as a source for information about tech comm made me think about the impact of blogs as a learning resource.
+summary: "Seeing my name in the Census of Technical Communicators survey as a possible source for professional development made me think about the impact of blogs as a learning resource.
 Advertising encourages bloggers to create rapid-fire, lightweight content in order to increase page views and other attention on the advertised product or service.
 The proliferation of blog content turns the wheels of social media, creating micro-bursts of attention for companies.
 The negative impact, however, is that more traditional forms of learning, such as scholarly journal articles, take a hit.
 The web's architecture and monetization model around content is optimized for blog content, so unless other mediums can find a way to become more visible and engaging within the architecture of the web, they will continue their slide into invisibility (at least to mainstream users)."
 bitlink: http://bit.ly/decentralizationandblogging
 image: https://idratherassets.com/wp-content/idratherbewritinglogo.png
 podcast_link: http://www.podtrac.com/pts/redirect.mp3/idratherassets.com/podcasts/decentralizationandblogging.mp3